Azure/azure-powershell/src/Network/Network/help/New-AzFirewallApplicationRule.md

 ```

 ### -Description
-The description of the rule
+Specifies an optional description of this rule.

 ```yaml
 Type: System.String